-In June 2015, the Company entered into a termination agreement with AstraZeneca, or the Termination Agreement, pursuant to which the Company remains liable to pay AstraZeneca license fees for (i) future royalties at a royalty rate of 10% of net sales of tenapanor or other NHE3 products by the Company or its licensees, and (ii) 20% of non-royalty revenue received from a new collaboration partner should the Company elect to license, or otherwise provide rights to develop and commercialize tenapanor or another NHE3 inhibitor, up to a maximum of \$75.0 million in aggregate for (i) and (ii).
-To date in aggregate, the Company has recognized \$9.9 million of the \$75.0 million, recorded as cost of revenue comprising (i) \$6.0 million and \$2.4 million related to the KHK Agreement and Fosun Agreement, respectively, recorded in 2017 (ii) \$1.0 million related to the KHK Agreement associated with a future milestone which the Company believes is not materially at risk for which the Company recorded an increase in current liabilities in the period ended March 31, 2018 reflecting the future payable to AstraZeneca and (iii) \$0.5 million related to the Knight Agreement recorded in the period ended March 31, 2018
+In June 2015, the Company entered into a termination agreement with AstraZeneca, or the AstraZeneca Termination Agreement, pursuant to which the Company remains liable to pay AstraZeneca license fees for (i) future royalties at a royalty rate of 10% of net sales of tenapanor or other NHE3 products by the Company or its licensees, and (ii) 20% of non-royalty revenue received from a new collaboration partner should the Company elect to license, or otherwise provide rights to develop and commercialize tenapanor or another NHE3 inhibitor, up to a maximum of \$75.0 million in aggregate for (i) and (ii).
+To date in aggregate, the Company has recognized \$9.9 million of the \$75.0 million, recorded as cost of revenue comprising (i) \$6.0 million and \$2.4 million related to the KHK Agreement and Fosun Agreement, respectively, recorded in 2017 (ii) \$0.5 million related to the Knight Agreement recorded in 2018 and (iii) \$1.0 million related to the KHK Agreement associated with a milestone that KHK achieved in February 2019 for which the Company previously recorded a uncharged license fees under current liabilities in the period ended March 31, 2018 reflecting the amount that is owed to AstraZeneca upon achievement of the KHK milestone, which occurred in February 2019.
+The Company paid AstraZeneca the \$1.0 million owed in the second quarter of 2019.

-NOTE 9.
+NOTE 13.
 CONTINGENCIES